tix123/tix123/README.md

 ### Hi there 👋
 Welcome to my GitHub.

-Please Contact me on LinkedIn
+Please contact me on LinkedIn.

 👉 https://www.linkedin.com/in/sean-chen-canada/